Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Relativistic Doppler effect and addition theorem of velocities

+consistent with Eq.~(\ref{Eq:Additiontheorem}).
 The theorem thus also follows from energy and momentum conservation during the photon emission.
-The derivation of Eq.~(\ref{Eq:cal}) assumed that $|\beta_1| < 1$ and $|\beta_2| < 1$.
-If either $\beta_|$ or $\beta_2$ is approaching the limit~1, $\beta_3$ also goes to 1.
+The derivation of Eq.~(\ref{Eq:cal}) assumed that $|\beta_0| < 1$ and $|\beta| < 1$.
+If either $|\beta_0|$ or $|\beta|$ is approaching the limit~1, $|\beta_3|$ also goes to 1.